jo/couchdb-worker/README.md

 This function takes two arguments: the _doc_ and a callback function, `done_func`, which takes an _error_ and the _ouput_ of the processing when the job has been done.
+`done_func` also takes a status object as a third argument, which will be used to set the worker status if present.
+See lib/attachments-worker.js.

 This output will be merged (using jQuery like deep `extend`) with the doc (if _error_ is `null`) and saved.